-Sometimes content you request through our gateway will never load.
-Usually this happens because all the nodes that were storing the content have gone offline (or are not reachable by our gateway).
-Content will only stay on the IPFS network only as long as there's at least one node that is serving it.
+Content will only stay on the IPFS network as long as there's at least one node that's serving it.
 If all of the nodes that were serving a given piece of content go offline, the content will be inaccessible until one of them comes back online.